-RevNet is an Internet based system that allows an easy, flexible and more effective way for you to do business with RevenueSA.
+RevenueSA Online is an Internet based system that allows an easy, flexible and more effective way for you to do business with RevenueSA.

-RevNet facilitates the online lodgement and payment of monthly returns and the annual reconciliation return.
-All payroll tax returns must be lodged via RevNet.
+RevenueSA Online facilitates the online lodgement and payment of monthly returns and the annual reconciliation return.
+All payroll tax returns must be lodged via RevenueSA Online.

-For more details on the functions provided through RevNet please visit revenuesa.sa.gov.au and select the Services & Information menu, then RevNet.
+For more details on the functions provided through RevenueSA Online please visit revenuesa.sa.gov.au/ RevenueSAOnline.

-Resetting your RevNet password
+Resetting your RevenueSA Online password

-If the password associated with a RevNet login is forgotten, it can be reset automatically through RevNet.
-This can be done by clicking the reset link on the RevNet login page.
-A new password will then be issued to your nominated Administrator by email.
+If the password associated with a RevenueSA Online login is forgotten, it can be reset automatically through RevenueSA Online.

-Upon next login to RevNet a prompt will be given to change this password.
+This can be done by clicking the request a reset link on the RevenueSA Online login page.
+An email will be sent to you with a link to change your password.

-If you experience any problems accessing RevNet with the new password please contact RevenueSA on (08) 8207 2333.
+If you experience any problems accessing RevenueSA Online with the new password please contact our RevSupport team on (08) 8207 2333.

-Basis of Tax
+Basis of tax